syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Overview.md

 ## Choose between different DateTime controls

-Syncfusion WinForms suite comes up with following different DateTime controls namely,
+Syncfusion WinForms suite comes up with the following different DateTime controls:

 * [SfDateTimeEdit](https://help.syncfusion.com/windowsforms/sfdatetimeedit/overview)
 * [DateTimePickerAdv](https://help.syncfusion.com/windowsforms/datetimepickeradv/overview)

 ### SfDateTimeEdit

-[SfDateTimeEdit](https://help.syncfusion.com/windowsforms/sfdatetimeedit/overview) is a control that allows you to edit the DateTime in the text or mask format with the support of minimum and maximum value validation, watermark and globalization.
-It provides flexible options to display the date-time according to the required format.
+The [SfDateTimeEdit](https://help.syncfusion.com/windowsforms/sfdatetimeedit/overview) control allows you to edit date-time in the text or mask format with minimum and maximum values validation, watermark, and globalization supporrt.
+Provides flexible options to display date-time according to the required format.

 ### DateTimePickerAdv

 [DateTimePickerAdv](https://help.syncfusion.com/windowsforms/datetimepickeradv/overview) is an advanced DateTimePicker control.
-It provides an easy way to implement a culture based DateTimePicker in an application.
-It has support for a string to be displayed when user doesn’t want a specific date selected.
+Provides an easy way to implement a culture based DateTimePicker in an application.
+Support for a string to be displayed when the user does not want a specific date selected.

 ### SfDateTimeEdit vs DateTimePickerAdv

-Both SfDateTimeEdit and DateTimePickerAdv controls used for same purpose.
-But SfDateTimeEdit control offers rich set of features over DateTimePickerAdv.
-When you want customizes the updown and dropdown buttons, you can use DateTimePickerAdv.
-When you want date-range support, watermark, navigation, date validation, you can use SfDateTimeEdit.
+Both SfDateTimeEdit and DateTimePickerAdv controls are used for the same purpose.
+But, the SfDateTimeEdit control offers rich set of features over DateTimePickerAdv.
+To customize the updown and dropdown buttons, use DateTimePickerAdv.
+For date range support, watermark, navigation, and date validation, use SfDateTimeEdit.

-You can see the list of some of the specific API difference between SfDateTimeEdit and DateTimePickerAdv as follows:
+The list of some of the specific API differences between SfDateTimeEdit and DateTimePickerAdv is as follows.

 <table>
 <tr>
 <td>